Conflicting Financial Interest: Summary

 If you are funded by any other sponsor, fill out a Conflicting Financial Interest Disclosure form.

 2. Attach all required supporting documentation in a sealed envelope marked confidential.

-3. Submit the form to the Controller's office with the proposal and blue sheet, following normal College procedures.
+3. Submit the form to the SRO with the proposal and blue sheet, following normal College procedures.

 All conflicts of interest or potential conflicts of interest must be resolved before any award funds can be spent.
-The Controller may require a written plan for resolving conflicts.
+The Director of Grants & Contract Administration may require a written plan for resolving conflicts.

 If a new reportable significant financial interest arises at any time during the period after the submission of the proposal through the period of the award, that interest must also be disclosed.

 Who Is Covered?

 Investigator means the principal investigator/project director, co-principal investigators, and any other person at the College who is responsible for the design, conduct, or reporting of research, educational, or service activities funded, or proposed for funding, by an external sponsor.
 In this context, the term investigator includes the investigator's spouse or domestic partner and dependent children.

 What Must Be Disclosed?